02 Feb Anti Sexual Harassment – FAQs Demystified!!

 However, not much can be done with a vague email that has no inputs for an IC to begin their investigation.

-Q: Which qualifications/ skills/ experience background should we look for in the NGO representative in our IC?
+Q: What qualifications/ skills/ experience background should we look for in the NGO representative in our IC?

 Response: As the law states, an NGO member must be one who has :